mook-wenyu/task-manager-mcp/CONTRIBUTING.md

-# Contributing to MCP Shrimp Task Manager
+# Contributing to Mook Task Manager MCP

-First off, thank you for considering contributing to MCP Shrimp Task Manager!
+First off, thank you for considering contributing to Mook Task Manager MCP!
 It's people like you that make this such a great tool.
 We welcome any and all contributions.

 ## Code of Conduct